adamBacso/hive/content/vocal folds.md

 status: draft
 ---
 # Anatomy
-- chords attached at the back side to the arytenoids cartilages, to the thyroid cartilages in the front
+- chords attached at the back side to the arytenoid cartilages, to the thyroid cartilages in the front
 - no outer edge → blend into the side of the breathing tube
 - inner edges may vibrate
 - flat triangular bands